gene-kira/Psychic-Mind/README.md

 most dangerous  Eugene side step-11-   this tomorrow's Tech today use with care can behave unpredictably if not tightly controlled   3-27-2026  6:40 pm

 with great power comes sacrifice

+what is wrong with AI ? human decisions are removed  that little part is where everything went wrong  trust  me  bro this is the time to worry when that point in time happens 4-9-2026